Lastovo

-Lastovo (/sh/) is an archipelago municipality in Dubrovnik-Neretva County in Croatia.
+Lastovo (/sh/), also known as Lagosta, is an archipelago and municipality in Dubrovnik-Neretva County in Croatia.
 The municipality consists of 46 islands with a total population of 792 people, of which 94.7% are ethnic Croats, and a land area of approximately 53 km2.
 The biggest island in the archipelago is also named Lastovo, as is the largest town.
 The majority of the population lives on the 46 km2 island of Lastovo.

 Lastovo, like the rest of the Roman province of Dalmatia, was settled by Illyrians.
 Ancient Rome conquered and settled the entire area, retaining control until the Avar invasions and Slavic migrations in the 7th century.
 The Croats and their subject fellow Slavic tribes secured most of the Dalmatian seaboard, but some cities and islands (like Lagosta) of the romanised Dalmatians remained independent under the nominal rule of the Byzantine Empire.
 In 1000 AD the Venetians attacked and destroyed the settlement due to the island's participation in piracy along the Adriatic coast.
 After the Venetian domination, in the 13th century Lagosta joined the Republic of Ragusa where for several centuries it enjoyed a certain level of autonomy until the republic's conquest by the French under Napoleon.
-Austria then ruled the island for the next century, then Italy for 30 years following World War I, and finally Yugoslavia until it became a part of the independent Republic of Croatia.
+The Austrian Empire and Austria-Hungary then ruled the island for the next century, then Italy for 30 years following World War I, and finally Yugoslavia until it became a part of the independent Republic of Croatia.

 The island is noted for its 15th- and 16th-century Venetian Renaissance architecture.
 There is a large number of churches of relatively small size, a testament to the island's long-standing Roman Catholic tradition.
 The major cultural event is the Poklade, or carnival.
 The island largely relies on its natural environment to attract tourists each season.
 In 2006 the Croatian Government designated the island and its archipelago a nature park.
 Some conservancy groups have demanded the island receive heritage status.